 - Set in freezer while you make the ganache top.

 Make ganache top

-- Store in the refrigerator for two weeks.
-Or freeze indefinitely.
+- Store in the refrigerator for a week or more.